D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You must determine if VMs in a specific VNet can communicate with the VMs in the other VNets.

-Azure VMs on vnet1 can conect to VMs on: OPTIONS
-Azure VMs on vnet2 can conect to VMs on: OPTIONS
-Azure VMs on vnet3 can conect to VMs on: OPTIONS
+Azure VMs on vnet1 can connect to VMs on: OPTIONS Azure VMs on vnet2 can connect to VMs on: OPTIONS Azure VMs on vnet3 can connect to VMs on: OPTIONS

+OPTIONS:
+vnet1 only
+vnet2 only
+vnet3 only
+vnet2 & vnet3
+vnet1 & vnet3
+vnet1 & vnet2
 ---

 ### Answer:

+Azure VMs on vnet1 can connect to VMs on: vnet2 only Azure VMs on vnet2 can connect to VMs on: vnet2 & vnet3 = vnet3 only
+Azure VMs on vnet3 can connect to VMs on: vnet2 & vnet3 = vnet2 only

+This question is about transitivity of VNet Peering AND the direction of the of VNet Peering

+A VNet Peering i.e. vnetX-vnetY has is composed by two sides: the peering in the X->Y direction the peering in the Y->X direction

+This has already been discussed in detail in a previous question.

+In this question it is specified that:

+the peering between vnet2 and vnet3 is configured on both sides:
+- vnet2-vnet3
+- vnet3-vnet2

+This means that 2->3 and 3->2 are possible

+However,
+the peering between vnet1 and vnet2 is configured on a sinlge side:
+- vnet1-vnet2

+this means that ONLY 1->2 are possible.

+The remaining question is whether also the 1->3 is possible that is:
+1->2->3   ?

+The answer is NO because VNet Peering INS NOT TRANSITIVE!

 ---